yesminozkan/GR_robot/README.md

 # GR_robot
-Space-time approach to locomotion in deformable environments
+Supplementary files of the paper "Space-time approach to locomotion in deformable environments"